ashishsamarth/Cloud/Azure/Important-Notes/Questions-&-Answers/Q&As.md

 https://docs.microsoft.com/en-us/azure/machine-learning/concept-automated-ml

 --------------------------------------------------------------------------------------------------------------------------
-Q: Your team needs to train a model.
+Q-067: Your team needs to train a model.
 Here the requirement is to find out what would be the cost of a three-bedroom house in the coming year.
 Which of the following type of Machine Learning algorithm needs to be used here?
 --------------------------------------------------------------------------------------------------------------------------
 a.
 Anomaly Detection
 b.
 Regression
 c.
 Time Series
 d.
 Classification
 e.
 Clustering

 Answer: Regression

 Overall explanation : This is an example of a Regression algorithm This example is taken from the below documentation link on the different types of machine learning algorithms